FbW-E09/loginsystem/README.md

 - display success messages if no errors

 # Step 05:
-- Like step 02 and 03 make sililar validation for login also as: /auth/login routes
+- Like step 02 and 03 make similar validation for login also as: /auth/login routes
 - display error or success in login form as well

 # hints: